 Prior to the field trip, the school office must have on file a completed Driver’s Insurance Verification form, a copy of the driver’s license for each driver, fingerprint clearance from the Department of Justice, and a verification of completion of the Shield the Vulnerable program.

 Parents driving on field trips must use the front office when they arrive and depart.
 Parents are not to make any stops going to or from the destination unless the stop has been scheduled with the teacher.

 A comprehensive sports program is available to students in grades TK through eighth.
 Competition with nearby schools and teams (football, volleyball, basketball, track, cross country, and golf) is organized through the Parochial Athletic League (P.A.L.) and the River City Soccer Club.
 These programs are designed to meet and encourage the health, safety, and recreational needs of our students.
-Parents of students wishing to participate in P.A.L. sports in grades five through eight must fill out a medical release form.
+Parents of students wishing to participate in P.A.L. sports in grades five through eight must fill out a medical release form and parent participation form.
 All students planning on participating in athletics must have a current medical release form on file by the first practice.
+The school provides all equipment (except for golf) and uniforms.
+Purchases of uniforms, warm up gear, t-shirts, any team clothing is not permitted outside of the school’s athletic program.
 The River City Soccer Club IS NOT a St. Ignatius school sponsored program and does not fall under the school administration’s or the school athletic committee’s jurisdiction.

 Extra-Curricular Participation Policy